Super Saturday 2022

 The lion dance combines art, history, and kung fu moves.
 Normally the performers are kung fu practitioners.
 Every kind of move has a specific musical rhythm.
 The music follows the moves of the lion: the drum follows the lion, the cymbals and the gong follow the drum player.

-The Lion dance team practices every Thursday from 6-9 PM and Saturday from 1-4 PM year-round.
+The Lion dance team practices every Thursday from 6-9 PM year-round.

-The kid’s program will be starting on October 2nd, 2021 on Saturday from 12-1 PM, ages from 7+ are welcome to join.
+The kid’s program will start in the Fall 2022, Saturday from 12-1 PM, ages from 7+ are welcome to join.
 If you need additional information about the program or are interested in enrolling your child, please contact Sharon Cai at or Wai Jan Lau at .

 **In accordance with CDC guidelines, masks must be worn at all times and ages 12+ must be vaccinated.**